-I have more than 12 years’ experience working in mental health, education and social care.
-Previously I have managed a community outreach service, run therapeutic art and play workshops for children experiencing learning difficulties along the autistic and Aspergers spectrum, and managed a complementary therapy centre.
+I have more than a decade of experience working in mental health, education and social care.
+Previously I have managed a community outreach service, run therapeutic art and play workshops for children experiencing learning difficulties along the autistic spectrum, and managed a complementary therapy centre.
 I worked as a counsellor at Leeds Metropolitan Student Counselling Service from 2008-12 before setting up my own practice so I have lots of experience working with students and the particular difficulties of student life.

 Training, qualifications & experience

-- I am a registered Member of the British Association for Counsellors and Psychotherapists (MBACP)
+- Registered Accredited Member of the British Association for Counsellors and Psychotherapists (MBACP)

-- Diploma of Higher Education in Therapeutic Counselling (DipHE)
+- Higher Education Diploma in Therapeutic Counselling and Relational Psychotherapy (DipHE)